os-migrate/os-migrate/docs/src/devel/releasing.rst

    ./toolbox/run make

 Create a pull request with these changes.
-Once it’s merged, check out the merge commit and release to galaxy:
+Once it's merged, check out the merge commit and release to galaxy:

 ::